HELPLINE: (443) 330-5341

 Seek the help of a psychologist

 If your child is feeling trauma or anxiety from the experience, consult with a psychologist.
 Do not be afraid to see a therapist yourself if you are having a hard time coping with your child’s incident.
-To find psychologists, visit Pathfinders’ online provider database, select Health Care, and choose Psychologist, Child or Adult.
+To find psychologists, visit Pathfinders’ online provider database, select Medical, and choose Psychologist, Child or Adult.

 Request in writing an IEP meeting

 Review your child’s Individualized Education Program (IEP).
 Be aware if restraints, exclusion, or seclusion are included in your child’s behavior plan, which is a part of the IEP.
-If you need help understanding your IEP, you may contact MSDE’s Division of Special Education/Early Intervention Services Family Support Services at 800-535-0182.
+If you need help understanding your IEP, contact MSDE’s Division of Special Education/Early Intervention Services Family Support Services at 800-535-0182.

 The “P.O.S.I.T.I.V.E.
 Tips for Parents” is credited to “Restraint & Seclusion: A Guide for Autism” by the National Autism Association.